 Central kick-off question: What to do with a remote desert town in decline?
 A case study of a simple integrated solution process based on resource mapping, and lessons about why it didn’t work the first time.
-The city council of a small desert town in Western Australia had a problem.
+The city council of a small desert town in Western Australia, Merredin, had a problem.
 The town was faced with the upcoming renovation of an historical pumping station on the outskirts of town, and had received government funds to restore it, although not enough to do something useful with it.
 Since the town had no funds of its own they posed the question: what to do?

 At this time I was studying at the University of Western Australia and I had just started the first outlines of SiD and was eager to try out this new integrated approach.
 We visited the town with a small team of people from the university and investigated the pump station first.
 While the town council focused on the historic pump station itself, we quickly realized the town had bigger fish to fry; it was suffering from economic and social decline, its infrastructure faltering, and its younger population leaving to seek better prospects elsewhere.
 It wouldn’t be long before this problem got worse.